 In South Africa, there’s an epidemic of informal prostitution known as blessing.
 Young women trade sexual favours for gifts from older men.
-These older men are called Blessors.
-These young women are called blessee’s, because they receive ‘blessings’ from ‘blessors’.
+These older men are called Blessers.
+These young women are called blessee’s, because they receive ‘blessings’ from ‘blessers’.

 This form of prostitution has been around for a long time.

 However, new technologies like social media, have made it popular.
 Instagram being one of them.
 Instagram is a picture sharing social media platform.
 People post pictures of what they ate, where they’ve been or what they’ve done.